Tomatoes are the humble fruit that has been keeping European dishes rich, juicy and utterly delicious since the 16th century.

-Due to recent weather conditions and the dreaded COVID 19, prices have started to rise and availability starting to fall, causing a knock on effect to customers and manufacturers.
+Due to recent weather conditions and the dreaded COVID-19, prices have started to rise and availability starting to fall, causing a knock-on effect on customers and manufacturers.

-What has caused the tomatoes supply prices to rise?
+What has caused the tomato supply prices to rise?

-There are a number of factors contributing to the fall in availability including:
+There are several factors contributing to the fall in availability including:

 Rainy season delaying transplanting of seedlings.

 At the start of the tomato season, we had an unprecedented amount of rain delaying the transplanting of seedlings from poly-tunnels to fields.